 This sponsored post features a product relevant to our readers while meeting our editorial guidelines for being objective and educational.

+I'm going to show you how to create a color font.
 Creating fonts has never been so fast, fun and easy as with Fontself, a powerful extension for Adobe Illustrator and Photoshop CC.
 In this tutorial, you'll learn how to make a color font.

 Fontself allows you to create a fully functional font with all the bells and whistles that most professional fonts have (kerning, ligatures, etc.), and the most exciting thing about it is that it helps you to create a color font!
 You can make your imagination go wild and add any shapes and colors you want (including gradients and other effects) to your characters.